truenas/middleware/docs/userguide/freenas_intro.rst

 FreeNAS® is an embedded open source network-attached storage (NAS) operating system based on FreeBSD and released under a `2-clause BSD license <https://opensource.org/licenses/BSD-2-Clause>`_.
 A NAS has an operating system optimized for file storage and sharing.

 FreeNAS® provides a browser-based, graphical configuration interface.
-Its built-in networking protocols can be configured to provide storage access to a wide range of operating systems.
+Its built-in networking protocols provide storage access to multiple operating systems.
 A plugins system is provided for extending the built-in features by installing additional software.

 .. _What's New in |release|: